jake-87/boolean-solver/README.md

 ```
 or use ocamlopt if you want, I don't make the rules :P

+It's probably also small enough to copy paste into an online ocaml runner like `try.ocamlpro.com` if you wanted

 ## The language:

 Input is in the form of a simple little language.
 The program gives you an example, but for clarity here's a quick description: